yvonneng/instagram-collecting/README.md

-This is the repo for test Instagram collecting resource.
+Repo for the ["Basic Guide to Collecting Instagram"](https://yvonneng.github.io/instagram-collecting) published on Github Pages.
 Edit the markdown (.md) files to edit the content.